- Home

 Analysis of the Declaration of Independence

-A full analysis of the Declaration of Independence.
+This is a full analysis of the Declaration of Independence.
 Learn what it meant in 1776 and what it still means today.

 Did the Founding Fathers Want a Very Weak Government?